tandemdude/hikari-lightbulb/docs/source/quickstart.md

 bot = hikari.GatewayBot("your_token_here")
 client = lightbulb.client_from_app(bot)

-# Ensure the client will be started when the bot is ready
+# Ensure the client will be started when the bot is run
-bot.subscribe(hikari.StartedEvent, client.start)
+bot.subscribe(hikari.StartingEvent, client.start)

 # Register the command with the client
 @client.register()